tarwn/lessthandot-hugo/blogs/content/posts/2008-11-19-cumulative-update-package-2-for-sql-serv.md

     </td>

     <td>
-      FIX: Error message when you use a SQL Server 2008 SSIS package to query a table in an Oracle database: “SSIS Error Code DTS_E_INDUCEDTRANSFORMFAILUREONERROR”
+      FIX: Error message when you use a SQL Server 2008 SSIS package to query a table in an Oracle database: "SSIS Error Code DTS_E_INDUCEDTRANSFORMFAILUREONERROR"
     </td>
   </tr>